DevExpress-Examples/devextreme-treelist-display-summary-for-each-level/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# DevExtreme TreeList - Display a Summary for Each Hierarchy Level
+# DevExtreme TreeList - Display a Summary for Each Node Branch

-This example demonstrates how to display a custom summary row for each level in the DevExtreme [TreeList](https://js.devexpress.com/Documentation/Guide/UI_Components/TreeList/Overview/) hierarchy.
-The summary row shows the total number of descendant records within a node's subtree.
+This example displays custom summary rows for each node branch in the DevExtreme [TreeList](https://js.devexpress.com/Documentation/Guide/UI_Components/TreeList/Overview/) hierarchy.
+These rows display the number of descendant nodes (first-level and indirect child nodes) for individual branches.

 ![DevExtreme TreeList - Display summary for each level](images/display-summary-for-each-level.png)

 ## Implementation Details

-The solution uses the [onNodesInitialized](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#onNodesInitialized) event handler to traverse the TreeList node hierarchy after it is created.

-A recursive function walks through all child nodes, calculates the number of visible descendants for each branch, and appends a custom summary node to the end of the corresponding level.
+This example configures [onNodesInitialized](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#onNodesInitialized) to loop through all TreeList nodes in a recursive function.
+This function calculates the number of visible descendants for each node branch in the component and appends custom summary nodes to these branches:

-The following code recursively traverses the hierarchy and calculates descendant counts:

 ```JavaScript
 function buildSummaries(node) {